St Georges A.F.C.

 St Georges A.F.C. are a football club from Douglas on the Isle of Man.
 They compete in the Isle of Man Football League and they play in amber and black kits.
 They play their home games at Glencrutchery Road in Douglas.
 They have won the top division of Manx football (First Division/Premier League) 20 times, including the inaugural Premier League in 2007–08.
 They have won the Manx FA Cup eight times.

 History

-Formed in 1919, St George's have been the dominant force in the Isle of Man's top division for a few years, securing the title four times.
+Formed in 1919, St Georges have been the dominant force in the Isle of Man's top division for a few years, securing the title four times.